dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_bugfix.rst

 * Update the release-notes.rst file found in the User's Guide directory.

+* Use your best judgement to apply bold formatting for any major or important changes.

 * When creating a bugfix release, leave the "Version X.Y.0 release notes (YYYYMMDD)" in place, along with any other bugfix release notes and add a section above for the latest bugfix release (i.e. "Version X.Y.Z